Security lighting

 In the field of physical security, security lighting is lighting that intended to deter or detect intrusions or other criminal activity occurring on a property or site.
-It can also be used to increase a feeling of safety.
-Lighting is integral to crime prevention through environmental design.
-A 2019 study in New York City found that the provision of street lights, an important type of security lighting, resulted in a "36 percent reduction in nighttime outdoor index crimes."

 Planning considerations

 Security lighting to prevent intrusions may be counter-productive.
 Turning off lights halved the number of thefts and burglary in Övertorneå Sweden.

 A test in West Sussex UK showed that adding all-night lighting in some areas made people there feel safer, although crime rates increased 55% in those areas compared to control areas and to the county as a whole.

 Bright, unshielded floodlights often prevent people from noticing criminal activity, and help criminals see what they are doing.

 While adequate lighting around a physical structure is deployed to reduce the risk of an intrusion, it is critical that the lighting be designed carefully as poorly arranged lighting can create glare which actually obstructs vision.